Polkas/pacs/README.md

 head(red)
 ```

-Packages which are not a dependency of any other package:
+Packages which are not a dependency (default Depends/Imports/LinkingTo) of any other package:

 ```r
 lib[is.na(lib$Version.expected.min), ]